Kepner History, Family Crest & Coats of Arms

 The surname Kepner was first found in Bohemia, where the name was an integral part of the feudal society which would shape modern European history.
 Individual bearers of the name first mentioned in ancient chronicles include Henrich Keppler (c.1365) and Hensel Kepel (c.1382,) both of Prague.

-Important Dates for the Kepner family
+Early History of the Kepner family

 This web page shows only a small excerpt of our Kepner research.
 Another 189 words (14 lines of text) covering the years 1579, 1718, 1733, 1571 and 1630 are included under the topic Early Kepner History in all our PDF Extended History products and printed products wherever possible.